7 Best generators for your RV air conditioner (Full reviews)

 • Step 4 – Plug the RV’s connector cable into the generator.

-• Step 5 – Turn the portable generator and you’re good to use it.
+• Step 5 – Turn on the portable generator, and you’re good to use it.

 How do I take care of an RV Generator?